christian-draeger/page-content-tester/README.md

 <h2 align="center">Configuration</h2>

 ## configure your request
-Set your global fetcher settings by placing a `paco.properties` file in your project under `src/test/resources/` and paste the values [paco.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/paco.properties) to the file.
+### configure your defaults
+This is completely optional. **Paco** will use [default values](https://github.com/christian-draeger/page-content-tester/blob/master/src/main/resources/default.properties) for all request if you don't specify them.
+If you have more special cases you can override them by placing a `paco.properties` file in your project under `src/main/resources/` and set different values for certain properties **or** invoke the parameters directly as command line option when executing maven, e.g. `mvn clean test -Dport=8081` will run all your tests that have not set a specific port against this port.

 From time to time you may have specific behaviour for a certain test, so it's not always suffice to only have global settings.
 In this case use the configuration possibilities of the __[`@Fetch`-annotation](#the-fetch-annotation)__ or the  __[`fetcher()`-method](#the-fetcher-method)__.
 - nearly all values can be set individually for test methods and classes via Annotation or parameters builder
 - annotated values or values set via parameters builder will always win over global config

+### configure request specific options
-### the fetch annotation
+#### the fetch annotation
 If you want to configure your http call using constant values using the annotation is preferred.
 The fetch process will be finished before your actual test starts, which is good because you can not run into race conditions.
 You can set test specific values for the used protocol, referrer, user-agent, device (if you don't need a specific user-agent string), the used http method (get, post, delete, ...), port, url-prefix, request timeout, retries on timeout, setting cookies and if the request should follow redirects.
 All these parameters are optional and if not set taken from your global config.
 The only required parameter is url.

-#### on methods
+##### on methods
 ```
 public class UsingFetchAnnotationTest extends Paco {